fatimahzza/Analyzing_Shopping_Trends_Insight_from_Istanbul_Malls/README.md

 ![image](https://github.com/fatimahzza/Mini-Project-Data-Analytics/assets/165742717/a0dfbb89-b242-4660-9951-e02d07b4b0ab)

-By analyzing customer spending trends from year to year, we can gain a deeper understanding of customer spending patterns.
 From the analysis results, we observe that **the total amount of money spent by customers each month per year fluctuates significantly**, but there is always an increase in October.
 Therefore, business teams can **develop more effective marketing strategies and optimize monthly promotions to increase customer satisfaction and overall business growth.**

 **4. What payment methods do customers use most often?**